1 |

 of how this couple give new meaning to overlooked objects.

-walls and grey-painted floors provide
+Inside, cool white walls and grey-painted floors provide the perfect neutral

-the perfect neutral backdrop to showcase the couple’s
+backdrop to showcase the couple’s colourful finds, collected on

-markets and a recent trip to Georgia, USA, which they spent
+regular visits to French street markets and a recent trip to Georgia,

-rummaging in thrift stores. |
+USA, which they spent rummaging in thrift stores.

 ‘Our home is like our very own Sir John Soane’s